twomodo/ideas/ideas/003-focusmate/validation.md

 1. How do you currently manage focus and motivation?
 2. What are your biggest challenges when working alone?
 3. How often do you feel distracted or unmotivated?
-4. What features would you want in a focus-enhancing tool?
+4. Would you use a native app or prefer a hardware device?

 ## Market Testing